 CAROLINA ACADEMIC PRESS

 All books ordered through the Carolina Academic Press webstore receive a 10% discount.
-If you order study aids totaling $50 or more (not including casebooks or textbooks), you’ll receive free USPS shipping.
-If you wish to have your study aids shipped via UPS ground for faster delivery, a flat $5.00 fee will be charged.
+If your order is more than $50, you’ll receive free USPS shipping.

 WEST ACADEMIC / FOUNDATION PRESS